dulimarta/spherical-easel/docs/design/index.md

 ## Zooming and Panning

 Zooming and panning are accomplished using a CSS (affine) transform applied to the **root** SVG object that the renderer produces.
 Once an object has been [rendered on the Default Screen Plane](/design/#rendering-objects), the CSS transform displays it in the Viewport (see the illustration in the [Rendering Objects](/design/#rendering-objects) section) using a Zoom Magnification Factor and a Zoom Translation Vector.
-(Note: in the case that Zoom Magnification Factor is 1 and the Zoom Translation Vector is $\langle 0, 0 \rangle$, the Viewport is the same as the Default Screen Plane.)
+(Note: In the case that Zoom Magnification Factor is 1 and the Zoom Translation Vector is $\langle 0, 0 \rangle$ the Viewport is the same as the Default Screen Plane.)
 There are two ways that the user can zoom and pan.

 1. Using a track pad or mouse wheel.
 These trigger the <span class="method">handleMouseWheelEvent(MouseEvent)</span> method in the <span class="file">SphereFrame.vue</span> file.
 2. Using the [Zooming and Panning Tools](/tools/display.html#zoom-pan-and-standard-view).
 This fires a <span class="string">"zoom-update"</span> [EventBus](/design/#event-bus) action.